numinit/nixpkcs/README.md

 ## Changelog

+- 1.1.6
+    - Support key IDs greater than 9 and up to 2^63-1.
+    - Support listing all or multiple keys using `nixpkcs-uri`.
+    - Reformat sources using `nixpkgs-fmt`.
 - 1.1.5
     - Add `nixpkcs.environment.enable` to populate system environment variables with those necessary to use keypairs.
 The default is true.
     - Add `nixpkcs.uri.enable` to add a `nixpkcs-uri` tool to `environment.systemPackages` to convert a keypair name into a URI.
 The default is true.